Apprentice Student FAQ

 Q: Do I have to attend classes in person?

 A: No!
 We understand that people are busy, and sometimes they either don’t have an in-person class in their area or have a scheduling conflict that prevents attendance.
-We will have high quality recorded classes available for you to view online.
+We will have recorded classes available for you to view online.

 Q: How do I access the online classes?

 A: Our classes will be hosted on OSU's Canvas ecampus platform.
 Currently, these classes are still in development.
 When available for viewing (January 2020), program admin will send an email with specifics on how to access the classes online.

 Q: I’m watching the online classes, but have a question.
 How do I get it answered?